dlta-inc/seattle-201n8/class-09-css_wireframe_part_1/lab.md

 **Today's work is done indivdual.**

-Today's working branch will be `thursday-layouts`.
+Today's working branch will be `class-9-layouts`.

 ## Instructions